Open Educational Resources: Quick List of Examples

 What is OER?

 Thus, open educational resources are the learning material and teaching that is available either under open licensing or in the public domain.
-All the open educational resources are created and contributed by curriculum designers, educators, school districts and curriculum partners.
+All the open educational resources are created and contributed by curriculum designers, educators, school districts, and curriculum partners.
 Moreover, all of them are ‘mashable’ which indicates that teacher can easily choose resources (for example; animations, videos, lesson plans, photos etc), combine them or tweak them with some other resources, to develop their personal custom teaching tools.
 Not to mention, a lot of OERs are already mapped to standards.

 The Uses of Open Education Resources

-Developers, who use OERs, usually include these resources as ad-hoc or formal addition to an existing program or curriculum.
+Developers, who use OERs, usually include these resources as an ad-hoc or formal addition to an existing program or curriculum.
 For instance, instructors sometimes use an online open lesson plan to include an enrichment activity for learners or may provide an extra practice material for the learner, struggling with the course or a particular concept.

 Also, an instructor of a limited science lab may incorporate online open videos to create a clear and comprehensive demonstration of a complex experiment.
 Some online learning solutions have curated a huge collection of these materials into one digital library, making it easier for instructors to search specific material or lesson plans to incorporate into their online courses.